tim-schilling/deps/final/0018-technical-governance-6x.rst

   `new-features GitHub repository`_

-Technical teams
+Teams
 ---------------

 The Steering Council and `DSF Board`_ delegate certain responsibilities and powers to various teams.
 These teams can be created without changes to the technical governance document.

-To see the list of technical teams and the process of adding new technical teams, please see the `django/dsf-working-groups GitHub repository`_.
+To see the list of teams and the process of adding new teams, please see the `django/dsf-working-groups GitHub repository`_.

 Interaction of the Steering Council and the Security Team